 Frankly, I think multi tools are under appreciated.
 People complain that the knife blades are too small and too thin.
 Well, my thought is that they don't need to be any bigger nor any more stout because all they need to be is a knife.
 You've got other tools in the package that can be used for non-knife duties.
 Whereas if you're carrying a knife only, you're using that knife for non-knife duties more often.

-Users browsing this forum: Liquid Cobra and 8 guests
+Users browsing this forum: Google [Bot], Spydergirl88 and 5 guests